-Through the SRSA program, Colgate has identified critical issues that when identified during an assessment or audit would trigger the need for immediate supplier corrective action.
-Examples of critical social issues include child labor and forced labor, as well as locked emergency exits and other safety situations that may be immediately dangerous to worker life and health.
+Through the SRSA program, Colgate has identified critical issues which when identified during an assessment or audit would trigger the need for immediate supplier corrective action.
+Examples of critical social issues include child labor, forced labor, locked emergency exits and other safety situations that may be immediately dangerous to worker life and health.